TiddlyWiki/TiddlyWiki5/readme.md

 This new version is written in JavaScript for node.js, with the intention that it can share code with TiddlyWiki itself.

-The goal is to achieve byte-for-byte compatibility with the old tools, but only to support the features required by the recipe files that are currently in use by TiddlyWiki and TiddlySpace.
-One of the difficulties is that cook.rb is very buggy; the current build process for tiddlywiki.com relies on TiddlyWiki itself doing a save operation in the browser to clear up problems with duplicate tiddlers and badly formed attributes.
+The original goal was to achieve byte-for-byte compatibility with the old tools.
+However, so many bugs have been discovered in the old tools that the new goal is to achieve byte-for-byte compatibility with TiddlyWiki itself when it saves changes.

 ## Usage